2019 UST Growling Tigers basketball team: Coaching staff

 Aldin Ayo went into his second year as the head coach of the Growling Tigers, but not without controversies.
 A rumor that originated from an anonymous tweet in April claimed that Ayo had been fired as coach of the Growling Tigers, but UST's school publication, The Varsitarian later clarified that he was actually giving up his post as consultant of the juniors' basketball program to concentrate on rebuilding the seniors' team.

 This led Bonnie Garcia to step down from the seniors' coaching staff to replace Ayo in the juniors' program.
 Garcia is the coach of the UST Tiger Cubs basketball team that placed fifth in Season 81 on a 7–7 win–loss record.

 The Varsitarian further clarified that Ayo had actually signed a three-year contract and not six years as reported last year.

 Aside from Garcia, assistant coach Randy Alcantara also left Ayo's coaching staff after he was selected by the Mapúa University Cardinals senior men's basketball team in December 2018 to replace Atoy Co as their new head coach.
 Alcantara was the coach of Mapúa's juniors' team who had just won their third straight NCAA championship earlier in November.

 Tapped to replace Garcia and Alcantara were former Arellano Baby Chiefs player JR Carlos and former captain of the Growling Tigers Jino Manansala.

 Jino, the son of former Philippine Basketball Association Rookie of the Year Jimmy Manansala played under Coach Aric del Rosario alongside Cyrus Baguio, Niño Gelig, Alwyn Espiritu, Christian Luanzon and Emmerson Oreta.
 He is the current head coach of reigning NAASCU champions Saint Clare College of Caloocan.
 He has also coached the AMA University Titans and the University of Manila Hawks to the 2006 and 2010 NAASCU championships.

 This season also saw a change in the team manager position with Jimi Lim of Ironcon Builders replacing Chuck Dumlao of FMR Corporation.

 Schedule and results

 Preseason tournaments

 The Filoil Preseason Cup and the PBA D-League games were aired on 5 Plus and ESPN 5.

 UAAP games

 Elimination games were played in a double round-robin format.
 All games were aired on ABS-CBN Sports and Action and Liga.
+The first game of the Finals series was aired on ABS-CBN and ABS-CBN Sports and Action.